We may receive compensation when you click on links to products from our partners.

 One example of a good position for which these studies will prepare you is that of Public Affairs Director, whose job it is to help organizations, including governments, to promote their public image.
 It can include directing outreach programs, evaluating promotions for compatibility with organizational goals, and managing public events.
-The average salary for these positions in 2010 was just over $79,000.
-Another particularly sought after public administration position is that of City Manager, who is appointed by a city council to run and coordinate the functions of all the city’s departments.
-The average salary in 2011 was just under $79,000.
+Another particularly sought-after public administration position is that of City Manager, who is appointed by a city council to run and coordinate the functions of all the city’s departments.

 Economic Development Director

 A particularly interesting position is that of Economic Development Director, which can be found at federal, state, county, or city level of government.
-The work could involve the creation of an economic development plan, and the presentation of the plan to elected officials at the relevant level; working towards the implementation of the plans and directing their operation; and setting up relationships with other governmental bodies.
-The salary at the highest level can reach over $98,000.
+The work could involve the creation of an economic development plan, and the presentation of the plan to elected officials at the relevant level; working towards the implementation of the plans and directing their operation, and setting up relationships with other governmental bodies.

 Foreign Service Officer